-- Working collaboratively with Aboriginal governments, communities and the public to protect our environment and ensure the wise and sustainable use of our resources.
+- collaborate with Aboriginal governments, communities and the public to protect the NWT environment and make sure resources are used sustainably and wisely.

-- Management and regulatory authority for on-shore waters, wildlife species, wildlife habitat and forests in the Northwest Territories.
+- act as the management and regulatory authority for on-shore waters, wildlife species, wildlife habitat and forests in the Northwest Territories.

-- Assessing, monitoring and mitigating impacts of development on our forests, water, wildlife and wildlife habitat.
+- assess, monitor and mitigate impacts of development on NWT forests, water, wildlife and wildlife habitat.

-- Negotiating, and implementing, transboundary water agreements with neighbouring jurisdictions.
+- negotiate and implement, transboundary water agreements with neighbouring jurisdictions.

-- Supporting and promoting the use of alternative energy sources, such as biomass, solar, wind and geothermal, and energy conservation in communities.
+- support and promote use of alternative energy sources, such as biomass, solar, wind and geothermal, and energy conservation in communities.

-The Department of Environment and Natural Resources works collaboratively with Aboriginal governments, communities, the public and partners to protect our environment and ensure the wise and sustainable use of our resources.
+The GNWT collaborates with Aboriginal governments, communities, the public and partners to protect the NWT environment and ensure the wise and sustainable use of resources.

-We use the best available scientific, local and traditional knowledge to develop natural resource policies and programs and to ensure management decisions are current and relevant to the Northwest Territories.
+Natural resource policies and programs are developed using the best available scientific, local and traditional knowledge, to makes sure management decisions are current and relevant to the NWT.

-The ENR Strategic Plan 2015-2020 outlines the goals and objectives for the next five years to help the Department acheives its vision and mission.
+The ENR Strategic Plan 2015-2020 outlines the goals and objectives for the next five years to help the GNWT acheive its vision and mission.
 Departmental priorities as set out in the Strategic plan are complement to the GNWT Sustainability Development Policy and the Land Use and Sustainability Framework.
-They are also compatible with the mandate of ENR.
+They are also compatible with the ENR mandate.

 Conservation, Assessment and Monitoring